tilmansteck/Hacking-Tools/README.md

 - DDos Client

 ### Malware for Windows 10 and Linux:
-  (you have to adapt the script so that it works for your IP address)
+  (you have to adapt the script so that it works in your enemies computer)

 - Malware_Win10_Linux